 No, Pefin does not store your financial account logins.

-When you input the login information to your financial accounts, we securely pass them onto MX™ — our partner aggregation service.
+When you input the login information to your financial accounts, we securely pass them onto Yodlee™ — our partner aggregation service.
 We never store your login credentials, and as such they are not part of our systems at all.

 Your personal and financial information are segregated.